Flows#

 Duplicating a Flow#

-To duplicate a flow using the SDK, you need to pass a Flow instance
+To duplicate a flow using the SDK, pass a Flow instance

-along with the name parameter for the name of the new flow and an optional description parameter.
+along with the name parameter for the new flow and an optional description parameter.

-This will duplicate a flow and return a new instance of Flow.
+This duplicates the flow and returns a new instance of Flow.

 >>> duplicated_flow = project.duplicate_flow(new_flow, name='duplicated flow', description='duplicated flow description')